QData/qdata-page/_AIselfPage/AIself-archive-grid.md

 <hr>

 ## Background on why Generalization topics of Deep Learning are interesting?
 Generalization refers to how a machine model adapts properly to new, previously unseen data.
+We focus on OOD (out of distribution) generalization.

 ![timeline]({{ site.baseurl }}pic/OOD-generalization.png){:class="img-responsive"}

-## Background on Representation Learning and Deep Learning

-The performance of machine learning algorithms is largely dependent on the data representation (or features) on which they are applied.
-Deep learning aims at discovering learning algorithms that can find multiple levels of representations directly from data, with higher levels representing more abstract concepts.
-In recent years, the field of deep learning has lead to groundbreaking performance in many applications such as computer vision, speech understanding, natural language processing, and computational biology.

 ## Why structured discrete Data is Interesting?